dmbarbour/glas/glas-src/language-g0/README.md

 ## Export

-If present, must be final declaration ignoring comments and whitespace.
+If present, export must be final declaration in a g0 file.
 Export may take two forms - list or function.
-If elided, the final dictionary is exported unmodified.
+If elided, the final dictionary is exported.

         export ImportList
         export [ Program ]

-In case of a list, only words in the list are exported.
-They may optionally be renamed via 'as' clauses.
-The function option is more flexible: it's handled like a data definition except the computed value becomes the module's compiled value.
-This enables g0 modules to have any value type, not limited to dictionaries.
-If rewriting the dictionary, use the 'load:dict' effect.
+In case of an import list, the output is a dictionary that includes only words in the list.
+Use of 'as' clauses is permitted to rename words.
+In case of an export function, the program is evaluated as a data definition, then that data becomes the compiled module value.
+If the final dictionary value is needed, the export function must use the 'load:dict' effect.

 ## Static Evaluation